 What does this mean for landlords?
 Overall, evicting a tenant during the COVID-19 pandemic will likely prove to be difficult.
 To avoid tenant issues, existing landlords are encouraged to work with current tenants to improve behaviour or work out a payment schedule to assist the tenant.
 If you’re a new landlord, you could consider requesting existing tenants to move out before you take possession of the unit.
 This would provide you control of the interview process for new tenants.
 However, keep in mind that obtaining new tenants during the pandemic will likely prove more challenging than during regular times.
 Having existing tenants remain in the building, especially ones in good standing, would be the best financial move.

 For more information about how the eviction process works, visit the Ontario Government’s article on “Renting: changes during COVID-19 (coronavirus)”.6

 Ready to buy an investment property?
-Purplebricks can help.
+A Purplebricks REALTOR® can help.

-Purplebricks is here to support Canadians by providing them full-service real estate while saving them thousands in commission when selling their home.
+Purplebricks is here to support Canadians by providing them with a full-service real estate experience while saving them thousands in commission when selling their home.
 As for homebuyers, we share the commission by giving buyers $2,000 in cash back* when they buy a home with us.
 Call 1-855-999-9740 for more information.